ctron/pem-keystore/README.md

 <dependency>
   <groupId>de.dentrassi.crypto</groupId>
   <artifactId>pem-keystore</artifactId>
-  <version>2.2.0</version> <!-- check for most recent version -->
+  <version>2.2.2</version> <!-- check for most recent version -->
 </dependency>
 ~~~

 ## The security Provider

-The projects acts as a Java security provider.
+The project acts as a Java security provider.
 Providing only a `KeyStore`
 implementation.
-However you need to make Java aware of the security provider.
+However, you need to make Java aware of the security provider.
 There are several ways to do this:

 ### Via direct invocation